abeep/Hazelblast/README.md

 Hazelblast
 -------------------------
-A layer on top of Hazelcast to provide transparent remote interfaces.
+A layer on top of Hazelcast to provide transparent distributed services.
+Although Hazelcast is an excellent datagrid for Java, there is some high level functionality missing to make distributed services.

+With Hazelblast it also is possible to move 'complex' objects like threads or jmx connections around in a cluster;
+this can be done by listening to partition changes and deactivating these resources when a partition ends on a specific machine and reactivating when it starts on another machine.
+Also high availability for these complex services can be realized this way.

 News
 -------------------------